Authority to Operate

 Klamath Irrigation District’s goal is to deliver irrigation water to water users in a professional manner while maintaining control of our canals and laterals with minimal losses or damage.
 For K.I.D. to provide efficient service to our Patrons, we demand water user cooperation by ordering water on and off in a timely fashion as per our policy.

 Water orders (on, off or changed) must be placed a day before the date of use and can be handled through the K.I.D. office or by your ditch rider.
-(The links in the left margin of this page will open a ditch rider schedule for the ride selected.
+(The links in the margin of this page will open a ditch rider schedule for the ride selected.
 In addition, there is a link to a District map which shows the location of the ride areas.
 These links require Adobe Acrobat to open).

 You MUST CALL the Ditch Rider between 5:00 pm & 7:00 pm to order water ON or OFF for the following day.
 (Ordering water requires a conversation and ditch rider confirmation; a voice mail does not facilitate ditch rider feedback nor confirmation of an order) We are working to improve the ordering and tracking system with an automated system in the immediate future.